OSInside/kiwi/doc/source/building/working_with_images/uninstall_package_requests.rst

 KIWI description file schema defines package requests of type `uninstall` and type `delete` in order to remove previously installed packages.
-The `uninstall` requests perform a clean packagei removal by removing any package dependent on the requested ones and also removing orphan dependencies.
+The `uninstall` requests perform a clean packages removal by removing any package dependent on the requested ones and also removing orphan dependencies.
 The `delete` requests perform a hard removal without any dependency check, thus only listed packages are deleted even if it breaks